- Things to Do

 John F. Kennedy Airport is the largest and busiest of all NYC-area airports.
-Located in Queens, about 15 miles from Manhattan, this airport has over seventy airlines operation out of it.
-It handles most international flight into the NYC area, so if you are traveling from overseas, this will likely be your destination!
+Located in Queens, about 15 miles (23 km) from Manhattan, it handles most international flight into the NYC area, so if you are traveling from overseas, this will likely be your destination!

 AirTrain + Subway from JFK to Manhattan

-This is by far the cheapest (and surprising easy) option to get from JFK to wherever you are staying.
+This is by far the cheapest (and surprisingly easy) option to get from JFK to wherever you are staying.
 Using a combination of the light rail AirTrain to connect with the subway system is a very easy way to reach Manhattan.

 After you arrive, follow the signs to the AirTrain.
 There are two AirTrain lines – be sure to get on the correct one that will take you to the stop you need.

 You will need a MetroCard to pay the AirTrain fare and also to ride the subway.
 MetroCard vending machines are available just before the AirTrain exits at Jamaica Station and Howard Beach.

-If speed is your priority then you can take the AirTrain and connect with the Long Island Railroad (LIRR), though it will cost you twice as much as using the subway.
+If speed is your priority then you can take the AirTrain and connect with the Long Island Railroad (LIRR), though it will cost you about twice as much as using the subway.

 Direct Bus from JFK to Manhattan

 NYC Express Bus is the official bus operator for the NYC Department of Transportation.
 At JFK, you can find the bus at Terminals 1, 4 and 8.
 Look for the red signs.